VM-2020-MATH/DRRBFs-PU-Method/README.md

 c.
 The user can change the radial kernel and PU weights (it also is possible to apply a discontinuous weight function).

 d.
-If the user wants to reproduce the results of the second example of Convection-diffusion equation (See Subsection 5.2, the inviscid Burgers equation), he/she needs to change accordingly.
+If the user wants to reproduce the results of the second example of Convection-diffusion equation (See Subsection 5.2, the inviscid Burgers equation), some changes should be conducted accordingly.

 Reference Paper: